 There are few countries in the world that are more exciting to live in as an English teacher than Mexico.
 You’ll get to sample amazing food, a fascinating culture, see the ancient ruins of the Mayans and the Aztecs, and visit some of the best beaches the Caribbean and Pacific have to offer.
 Mexico is the largest Spanish-speaking country in the world, making it a great destination for teachers wanting to brush up on their Spanish skills.

 Where to find work in Mexico

 The best time to apply for teaching jobs in Mexico is August, for positions starting in September with the new academic year, but some sought-after roles will hire sooner.
 It’s best not to apply in the weeks before a public holiday (such as Christmas time) because your application will be processed much more slowly.
-You’re not supposed to work on a tourist visa (Brits and Americans can stay in America for 180 days without a visa) but you’re unlikely to be deported if you do get taught working as a tourist.
+You’re not supposed to work on a tourist visa (Brits and Americans can stay in Mexico for 180 days without a visa) but you’re unlikely to be deported if you do get taught working as a tourist.
 For a full-time role you’ll need an employment visa, but many private employers don’t want the hassle of sorting out staff visas, and you’ll be expected to provide the relevant documentation yourself.